appfog/afdocs/add-ons/_posts/1990-01-01-memcachier.markdown

 ### Install MemCachier

-In the “Add-ons” tab in your app console click “Install” for the Searchify add-on.
+In the “Add-ons” tab in your app console click “Install” for the MemCachier add-on.
 That’s it!

 Next, set up your app to start using the cache.
 We have documentation for the following languages and frameworks: